diogobaerlocher/WATE-2022/docs/accommodations.md

+---
+permalink: /accommodations
-# Travel and Accommodations
+title: Travel and Accommodations

-_Financial Aid: Unfortunately we do not have funds available to support individuals with the cost of participating in the conference._
+---

+### Participants of the workshop are responsible for all of their own travel expenses and accommodations.